discordjs/guide/guide/sequelize/currency.md

 if (!items.length) return message.channel.send(`${target.tag} has nothing!`);
 return message.channel.send(`${target.tag} currently has ${items.map(i => `${i.amount} ${i.item.name}`).join(', ')}`);
 ```
-Here we begin to see the power of associations.
-Even though users and the shop are different tables, and the data is stored separately, we can get a user's inventory by looking at the junction table and join it with the shop; no duplicated item names that waste space!
+This is where you begin to see the power of associations.
+Even though users and the shop are different tables, and the data is stored separately, you can get a user's inventory by looking at the junction table and join it with the shop; no duplicated item names that waste space!

 ### [epsilon] Transfer currency to another user